jitsi/jicofo/README.md

 5. If you are using jigasi:

-    a) Set jigasi to authenticate by editing the following lines in sip-communicator.properties.
+    a) Set jigasi to authenticate by editing the following lines in `sip-communicator.properties`.

-    If you have jigasi installed from the Debian package this should go directly to **/etc/jitsi/jigasi/sip-communicator.properties**
+    If you have jigasi installed from the Debian package this should go directly to `/etc/jitsi/jigasi/sip-communicator.properties`

         org.jitsi.jigasi.xmpp.acc.USER_ID=SOME_USER@SOME_DOMAIN
         org.jitsi.jigasi.xmpp.acc.PASS=SOME_PASS